fabric8-analytics/fabric8-analytics-common/openshift/README.md

 oc new-project fabric8-analytics
 ```

-## Deploy all the services
+## Deploy fabric8-analytics services

 We use cloud-deployer tool, configured in [cloud-deploy/](cloud-deploy/), see also [cloud-deploy/README.md](cloud-deploy/README.md).

-The cloud-deployer tool automatically generates and deploys correct ConfigMap for the deployment, but it's possible to [generate the ConfigMap](README-ConfigMap.md) manually and customize it.
+The cloud-deployer tool automatically generates and deploys correct ConfigMap for the deployment, but it's possible to [generate a ConfigMap](README-ConfigMap.md) manually and customize it.